Post Banner Image

 Credit: Ridofranz/ iStock via Getty Images Plus

 If an airline goes into liquidation, insolvency professionals may pause refunds while they work out how to divide assets among creditors.
 As a traveler, you likely won’t be first on their list.
+While Spirit has pledged to process automatic refunds, other airlines may not make similar promises (at least right away).
 In the meantime, however, you can take matters into your own hands — as long as you paid for your ticket using a credit card.

 The Fair Credit Billing Act of 1974 aims to protect consumers from unfair billing practices.
 This means that if a vendor charges for services that aren’t provided, the purchaser’s liability is limited.
 If you’ve bought a flight using a credit card, you can apply for a chargeback.
 Time limits vary according to the provider, so it’s wise to dispute the charge as soon as you know the airline isn’t going to honor its end of the contract.